Daily Harvest’s CEO reveals new packaging, talks bootstrapping

 Rachel Drori founded Daily Harvest in 2015 with a mission of providing organic, fruit and veggie-packed foods for people on the go.
 The company today is announcing new packaging that aligns with its “clean” ethos: Starting in April, its containers will be home and commercially compostable.
 It will first roll out the new packaging in its harvest bowls, soups, oat bowls, and chia bowls.
-(The company is also resizing some of its products; harvest bowls will grow to 150% of current size, while the chia and oat bowls will be reduced to about 75% of current size.)
-Though privately held, Daily Harvest is often noted for its celebrity investors—Serena Williams, Bobby Flay, and Gwyneth Paltrow are all backers—Driori bootstrapped the business in its early days, personally delivering smoothies in New York before taking the business national, in 2016.
+(The company is also resizing some of its products; harvest and soup bowls will grow to 150% of current size, while the chia and oat bowls will be reduced to about 75% of current size.)
+Though privately held, Daily Harvest is often noted for its celebrity investors—Serena Williams, Bobby Flay, and Gwyneth Paltrow are all backers—Drori bootstrapped the business in its early days, personally delivering smoothies in New York before taking the business national, in 2016.
 She spoke with Fast Company about her mission to provide healthy food and sustainable packaging, and how self-funding her company set the tone at Daily Harvest.
 Edited excerpts follow:

 Fast Company: What made you want to start Daily Harvest?

-Rachel Driori: I was working at [flash sale website] Gilt Groupe at the time and I was often sacrificing the needs of myself for my career.
+Rachel Drori: I was working at [flash sale website] Gilt Groupe at the time and I was often sacrificing the needs of myself for my career.
 I love to cook, and I would have loved to . . . only eat the things that are like homemade and nourishing.
 But the reality is of life was that I could never do that.

 FC: How did you land on a frozen product?